 The sun seems to be finally getting its hat on, or at least dusting it off.
-It’s not warm yet, but Spring is definitely on its way.
+It might not be warm yet, but spring is definitely on its way.
 The birds are singing and the snowdrops are going strong, and daffodils and crocuses are poking their heads out.
 It’s a wonderful time of year!

 It’s also the time to stop pruning hedges, as this can disturb any birds that are already nesting.
 Early March is your very last chance to put up bird boxes, so if you haven’t done it already, get your skates on!
 Birds like to check out potential homes before settling in, but it’s worth putting them up even this late.
-Even if they don’t use them this year, they’ll have a nice earthy welcoming smell by next year so the birds may well decide to move in then!
+Even if they don’t use them this year, they’ll have a nice earthy welcoming smell by next year so the birds may well decide to move in then.
 Have a look at our bird box article and video for more advice and inspiration.
-Keep those bird feeders topped up too – you can find out more information here.
+Keeping those bird feeders well topped up will provide birds with plenty of energy for nest building, you can find out more about what to feed here.